 This will involve elements of organisational design, which will focus on roles and responsibilities, as well as determining the accountability.
-The identification of a champion in each province/Water Management Area (WMA)/catchments to lead eutrophication management function should be a priority.
-This will be supported by a drive to communicate the EMSSA to the broader sector and to capacitate the civil society.
+The identification of a champion in each province/Water Management Area (WMA)/catchment to lead the eutrophication management function should be a priority.
+This will be supported by a drive to communicate the EMSSA to the broader sector and to capacitate civil society.